yanivassf-lab/fMRI/docs/utils.rst

      --skip-pc-num 3 4 \
      --max-workers 1

-- Example 3 \- use ``--combine-pcs`` with stimulus times, BOLD lag and distance threshold:
+- Example 3 \- use ``--combine-pcs`` with stimulus times and distance threshold, the lags and durations are determined automatically (recommended):
 .. code-block:: bash

    compare-pcs \